sneaky-potato/sneaky-potato.github.io/content/about.md

 ## Tech Stack

-I love tinkering with stuff and code sometimes.
+I love tinkering with systems and code sometimes.

 I like to think of my background bit like a pizza.
 The base is Mathematics, the sauce is Engineering and Computer Science, and the toppings, well, the toppings will depend on the project that I’m working on at the time.

-I've worked in both frontend and  backend development.
-I've done courses on Image processing and Deep Learning.
-Also, recently I've started reading about software design patterns and have developed interest in systems.

-My current OS is **Arch Linux**
+Over time, my interests have shifted strongly toward:

+- **Systems programming** (C, Go, runtimes, performance)
+- **Linux internals** and kernel-adjacent development
+- **Distributed systems** and infrastructure software

+I actively contribute to open-source projects in these areas including distributed systems and kernel-adjacent runtimes and I care a lot about correctness, performance, and maintainability.

+There’s a dedicated page for that here: [open source contributions](/oss)

-My GitHub [profile](https://github.com/sneaky-potato/) would be a more accurate representation of this section I guess.
+My GitHub [profile](https://github.com/sneaky-potato/) is usually the most accurate snapshot of what I’m currently hacking on.

 ## Non Tech Stack